Todd-D-Vance/Rat-Race/README.md

 Walking through every state of the game and making sure it complies with the GDD.

+* Fixing the States
+* Scores

 ## Chapter 27: The Demo State

 Write code to record a demo and play it back

+* Game Recording Framework

 ## Chapter 28: Game State V: Continuing Where We Left Off

-We interrupted Chapter 24 to fix the demo state, which was a full-chapter rabbit hole.
+We interrupted Chapter 26 to fix the demo state, which was a full-chapter rabbit hole.
 We now resume our regular programming, including adding a scripted cutscene.

+* Attract Mode: Options
+* Game Mode
+* Cutscene 1: A Game of Cat and Mouse

 ## Chapter 29: Game State VI: Post Game Mode